How To Pair Traditional Natural Stone Backsplashes With Modern Quartz CountertopsDecember 03, 2021

 Bianco Starlite Polished Backsplash with Iced White Quartz

 Mosaic backsplashes have always been popular, but now they’re hotter than ever.
-Bianco Starlight Polished is a classic geometric pattern with contrasting shades of natural marble.
+Bianco Starlight is a classic geometric pattern with contrasting shades of natural marble.
 Although the pattern is bold, the movement within each individual tile is subtle, so it matches well with quartz colors that also have a subdued pattern.
 The contrasting chips in Iced White Quartz, shown here, complement the shades of gray above.

 Angora Rhombus Polished Backsplash with Marbella White Quartz

 Most designers recommend choosing your countertop first, then selecting a complementary backsplash.
-You’d be forgiven, though, for falling in love with a beautfully patterned mosaic backsplash such as Angora Rhombus Polished.
+You’d be forgiven, though, for falling in love with a beautifully patterned mosaic backsplash such as Angora Rhombus Polished.
 In fact, you might want to build your whole kitchen around it, installing plain white cabinets.
 Marbella White Quartz, which features subtle pale-gray veining on a soft white background, is an easy choice.

 Arabescato Carrara Marble Backsplash with Midnight Corvo Quartz

 Although many homeowners choose backsplashes in similar, complementary colors and patterns, contrasting surfaces are stylish as well.
 Consider Midnight Corvo, a modern quartz countertop that features jet-black and snow-white veining.
-In this kitchen scene, it’s brilliantly matched with Arabescato Carrara Marble backsplash tile, which has nearly the opposite pattern of soft white and dark-gray veins.
-Choose both with a polished finish, or contrast with a matte-textured tile.
+In this kitchen scene, it’s brilliantly matched with Arabescato Carrara Marble backsplash tile, which has nearly the opposite pattern of soft white and dark gray veins.
+Choose both with a polished finish or contrast with a matte-textured tile.

-Opting for an engineered quartz countertop is a practical consideration, because it’s so easy to keep clean and fresh.
-With quartz there’s no need to sacrifice beauty for durability.
+Opting for an engineered quartz countertop is a practical consideration because it’s so easy to keep clean and fresh.
+With quartz, there’s no need to sacrifice beauty for durability.
 But, if you want to bring the elegance and natural beauty of real stone into your kitchen or bathroom design, the backsplash is the ideal way to do it.
 Whether you choose a backsplash to match your countertop, or a counter to match your backsplash, MSI has plenty of perfect combinations.